jayxjsun/CLIP-TNseg/README.md

 ```bash
 git clone https://github.com/ChenyunWu/PhraseCutDataset.git
 ```
-Replace the `data` folder with comprehensive dataset we constructed and rename PhraseCutDataset to thyroid.
+Replace the `data` folder with comprehensive dataset we constructed and rename `PhraseCutDataset` to `thyroid`.

 ### Weights